mbmcmullen27/linux/README.md

 - (351) These two systems are not mutually exclusive.
 If your system uses Wayland, it is also probably running an X compatibility server.
 It's also possible to start a Wayland compositor inside X

 - (351) There's also a reference compositing window manager called Weston \[...\] Weston contains the necessary functionality of a compositor, but its not meant for use by the general public because it has a bare-bones interface.

+- (352) "the GNOME shell is a plug-in of Mutter, which is the compositing window manager used in the GNOME desktop environment.
+(Here, calling the GNOME shell a plug-in is just a fancy way of saying that it calls Mutter as a library)"

+- (352) `libinput list-devices` to see available input devices
+- (353) `libinput debug-events --show-keycodes` show captured kernel events

+- (355) "One feature of X is network transparency.
+Because clients talkt to the server using a protocol.l, it's possible to run clients across a network to a server running on a different machine directly over the network, with the X server listening for TCP connections on port 6000"